Friday, September 26, 2025

 Oh weary reckoning.
 I don’t know the answer yet.

 And hey.
-The Piermont Check Registers from 2022-2023 and 2023-2024 - each unearthed by the ongoing New York State Comptroller Audit - show a total Village of Piermont payout to Sylvia Welch of at least US$16,170:
+The Piermont Check Registers from 2022-2023 and 2023-2024 - each unearthed by my FOIL and the ongoing New York State Comptroller Audit - show a total Village of Piermont payout to Sylvia Welch of at least US$16,170:

 https://unhandpiermont.blogspot.com/2025/08/curious-yellow-part-1.html